 There are personal jurisdiction and subject matter jurisdiction statutes unique to Nevada when it comes to divorce cases.
 Don’t pay for an attorney to learn this law — hire one who knows it.
 Filing in the wrong jurisdiction is a costly error.

 Property division in a military divorce, like in all Nevada divorces, is based on the equitable distribution of marital assets.
 If couples have been separated for a long time, experience some kind of disability, or possess complicated debts or estates, the division of property may be more involved.
 Divorces of military personnel may also address an individual’s military retirement benefits.
 These are governed by the Uniformed Services Former Spouses’ Protection Act as well as state law.
 Gloria Petroni, a military divorce attorney, will assess your case individually to determine whether retirement benefits will be divided, and if so, how they will be allocated.
 Attorney Petroni will make certain you receive the share of property to which you are entitled.

-As a Reno divorce lawyer, Gloria Petroni is familiar with The Uniformed Services Former Spouses’ Protection Act (USFSPA).
-USFSPA expressly states that “disposable retired pay” received as non-disability military retirement and earned during marriage is community property subject to division on divorce.
-The USFSPA states: direct payment of retired pay may be made to a former spouse from the military pay centers if there is a court order or a property settlement that has been ordered, ratified or approved by the court; and if the final order specifically provides that payment is to be made from disposable retired pay for one of the following:
+As a Reno divorce lawyer, Gloria Petroni works with The Uniformed Services Former Spouses’ Protection Act (USFSPA).
+This act addresses “disposable retired pay,” or non-disability military retirement.
+If such pay is received during marriage, then it is considered community property, and it will be subject to division in case of a divorce.
+According to the USFSPA, direct receipt of retirement pay may be made to a former spouse from the military pay centers if there is a court order or a property settlement that has been ordered, ratified or approved by the court; and if the final order specifically provides that payment is to be made from disposable retired pay for one of the following: